FACTBOX-Not so Merry Christmas looms for coronavirus-hit Europe

 ITALY

 Italians will not be able to attend a midnight mass on Christmas Eve and will be only allowed to move between regions in emergencies over the holiday period starting from Dec.
-20, the government decided on Dec.
-2. Italians were also told not to invite non-family members for traditional celebrations.
+20. The government also asked Italians not to invite non-family members for traditional celebrations.

 The government decided last month that ski resorts would be closed over the Christmas and New Year period.